Air-Gapped Deployment

 |---|---|---|

-| Installation ISO | esb3027-acd-manager-X.Y.Z.iso | Kubernetes cluster and Manager application |
+| Installation ISO | esb3027-cdn-manager-X.Y.Z.iso | Kubernetes cluster, Manager application, and bundled container images |

 | OS Installation ISO | RHEL 9 or compatible clone | Operating system packages (required on all nodes) |